Teaching Church

 Guitar, Violin, & Vocals: Stephan Nosrat

-Vocals: Adriana De La Rosa and Jacquelynn Cuellar
+Vocals: Jacquelynn Cuellar

-Keys and Vocals: David Pighin
+Keys: David Pighin

 Bass Guitar: Michael Selfridge